barweiss1/adm_plus/README.md

 ## Citation

-If you use this code, please cite our paper:
+If you find this work interesting or useful in your research, please cite our paper:

 ```bibtex
 @article{admplus2026extracting,